kimchhea/Anime-website/README.md

 # Phantom - Anime Project

-Phantom is a dynamic and user-friendly anime website designed to showcase trending, popular, and genre-specific anime.
+Phantom is a Static and user-friendly anime website designed to showcase trending, popular, and genre-specific anime.
 Built using HTML, CSS, Bootstrap, and JavaScript, Phantom provides anime enthusiasts with an intuitive platform to explore their favorite shows.

 ## Features